tsunami416604/azure-docs.hu-hu/articles/search/search-query-troubleshoot-collection-filters.md

 - `flags/all(f: not f)`
 - `flags/all(f: not (f eq true))`

-Karakterlánc-gyűjtemények, ellentétben a logikai gyűjtemények nem operátor használható korlátokkal rendelkeznek a lambda kifejezésnek milyen típusú.
-Mindkét `eq` és `ne` törzsében használható `any` vagy `all`.
+A karakterlánc-gyűjteményektől eltérően a logikai gyűjtemények nem korlátozzák, hogy melyik operátor használható a lambda kifejezésben.
+Mindkettő `eq`használható a vagy`all`atörzsébenis. `any` `ne`

-Kifejezések, például a következő logikai gyűjtemények esetében nem engedélyezett:
+A logikai gyűjtemények esetében a következő kifejezések nem engedélyezettek:

 - `flags/any(f: f or not f)`
 - `flags/any(f: f or f)`